int128/jira-to-slack/README.md

 If the issue or comment has mentions (i.e. `@foo` or `[~foo]`), the server appends them to the title of message for Slack notification.

+### Health check endpoint

+The server always returns 200 on `GET /healthz` for liveness probe and readiness probe.

 ## Contribution

 This is an open source software licensed under Apache License 2.0.